Excess Wages

 What are Excess Wages?

 Excess wages are an employee’s earnings that exceed the legally required threshold of wages on which taxes must be paid.
-That threshold is commonly called a and is used federally to calculate how much an employee owes in Social Security taxes, although some states also use one to calculate state unemployment taxes.
+That threshold is commonly called a Wage Base Limit, and it's used to calculate how much an employee owes in Social Security taxes, although some states also use one to calculate state unemployment taxes.

 When an employee’s gross pay surpasses that required wage base, any additional wages she or he earns that year are “excess wages.”
 Excess wages are still reported to the federal and state government(s) but are not subject to social security or unemployment taxes.